thorstenschmidt-dumont/WrapSlide/ReinforcementLearning/README.md

   </tr>
 </table>

+### NOTE: Requires tensorflow==2.1.0

 ## What is it?

-`keras-rl` implements some state-of-the art deep reinforcement learning algorithms in Python and seamlessly integrates with the deep learning library [Keras](http://keras.io).
+`keras-rl2` implements some state-of-the art deep reinforcement learning algorithms in Python and seamlessly integrates with the deep learning library [Keras](http://keras.io).

-Furthermore, `keras-rl` works with [OpenAI Gym](https://gym.openai.com/) out of the box.
+Furthermore, `keras-rl2` works with [OpenAI Gym](https://gym.openai.com/) out of the box.
 This means that evaluating and playing around with different algorithms is easy.

-Of course you can extend `keras-rl` according to your own needs.
+Of course you can extend `keras-rl2` according to your own needs.
 You can use built-in Keras callbacks and metrics or define your own.
 Even more so, it is easy to implement your own environments and even algorithms by simply extending some simple abstract classes.
-Documentation is available [online](http://keras-rl.readthedocs.org).
+Documentation is available [online](http://keras-rl2.readthedocs.org).

 ## What is included?